gbabohernest/100-Days-of-Code/python/README.md

 *Implement a function that adds two numbers together and returns their sum in binary.
 The conversion can be done before, or after the addition.*
   The binary number returned should be a string.

+**04. Regex validate PIN code**

+*ATM machines allow 4 or 6 digit PIN codes and PIN codes cannot contain anything but exactly 4 digits or exactly 6 digits.*

+  If the function is passed a valid PIN string, return true, else return       false.

+**05. Stop gninnipS My sdroW!**

+*Write a function that takes in a string of one or more words, and returns the same string, but with all five or more letter words reversed (Just like the name of this Kata).
+Strings passed in will consist of only letters and spaces.
+Spaces will be included only when more than one word is present.*

+  Examples:
+    spinWords( "Hey fellow warriors" ) => returns "Hey wollef sroirraw" spinWords( "This is a test") => returns "This is a test" spinWords( "This is another test" )=> returns "This is rehtona test"